 Fixing Nitrogen: Cleaner Agriculture Through Microbial Fertilizers

 Pivot Bio is working to replace synthetic nitrogen fertilizer with a cleaner and more sustainable alternative: nitrogen produced by soil microbes.
-We spoke with Farzaneh Rezaei, the Director of Formulation and Fermentation at Pivot Bio, about the challenges of optimizing a bioprocess for their nitrogen-fixing bacteria.
+We spoke with Farzaneh Rezaei, PhD, the Director of Formulation and Fermentation at Pivot Bio, about the challenges of optimizing a bioprocess for their nitrogen-fixing bacteria.

 Culture: The negative environmental impact of nitrogen fertilizer is well-known in terms of how much energy is required to make it and the harmful effects of its run-off into the water supply.
 Less well known is how a century of applying synthetic nitrogen to soil has led to bacteria that historically have been nitrogen-fixers losing this ability.
 Why is this happening?